terrimporter/RobinsonEtAl2020/README.md

 FigS1_Map.R plots sites on the map.
 Uses Sites.csv as an infile.

+FigS3_Phyla_SuppTable.R plots the read abundance for each phylum.
+Uses cat.csv as an infile.

+FigS4_Rarefaction.R plots rarefaction curves.
+Uses cat.csv as an infile.

+FigS5_PropConf.R plots the number of unique taxa, all versus those confidently identified.
+Uses cat.csv as an infile.

 ## Supplementary data files

 1. Denoised, chimera-filtered ESVs (FASTA) for BR5, F230R, and ml-jg.